ddelvadi/itmd-362-pp/pp-05/readme.md

 1. An adjacent color palette for introducing a new console gaming platform

-Your Palette URL:
-Your Rationale:
+Your Palette URL: paletton.com/#uid=52J0u0kllll0050aGdaw0tw++M0 Your Rationale: Games tend to use bright Green colors.
+For example, Xbox and playstation

 2. A triadic color palette for announcing springtime tours at the Chicago Botanical Gardens